facebook/infer/_docs/01-linters.md

 <a name="predicates">**AL Predicates**</a>

-The simplest formulas we can write are proedicates.
+The simplest formulas we can write are predicates.
 They are defined inside Infer.
 We provide a library, and can add more as needed.
 Here are the currently defined predicates:

 ```
 call_class_method ("class_name", "method_name")